ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 server-facing socket that match the Client Connection ID can to be sent to the client.
 The proxy MUST use tunnelled mode (HTTP Datagram frames) for any long header packets.
-The proxy SHOULD forward directly to the client for any matching short header packets once forwarding has been initiated by the client, but the proxy MAY tunnel these packets in HTTP Datagram frames instead.
+The proxy SHOULD forward directly to the client for any matching short header packets if forwarding is supported by the client, but the proxy MAY tunnel these packets in HTTP Datagram frames instead.
 If the pair is not unique, or the proxy chooses not to support zero-length Client Connection IDs, the proxy responds with a CLOSE_CLIENT_CID capsule.

 When the proxy recieves a REGISTER_SERVER_CID capsule, it is receiving a request to allow the client to forward packets to the target.
 If the pair of